coniks-sys/coniks-go/README.md

 users automatically, and prevents malicious/compromised servers from hijacking secure communications without getting caught.

 This repository provides a [Golang](https://golang.org) implementation of the CONIKS system.
-The implementation consists of a library, described in the following section, and a standalone CONIKS-server and -client, and a registration proxy using this library.
+The implementation consists of a library, described in the following section, a standalone CONIKS-server and -client, and a registration proxy using this library.

 ## Golang Library